China angry as Japan ministers visit shrine for war dead

 Sino-Japanese relations deteriorated sharply in September after Japan bought the East China Sea islets that both Tokyo and Beijing claim, sparking anti-Japanese protests across China.

-Land minister Yuichiro Hata and postal service privatization minister Mikio Shimoji were among a group of non-partisan lawmakers visiting the shrine during the autumn festival.
+Land minister Yuichiro Hata and postal service privatisation minister Mikio Shimoji were among a group of non-partisan lawmakers visiting the shrine during the autumn festival.

-Fourteen Japanese wartime leaders convicted as war criminals by an Allied tribunal are honored at the shrine along with other war dead.
+Fourteen Japanese wartime leaders convicted as war criminals by an Allied tribunal are honoured at the shrine along with other war dead.

 Hata told reporters his visit was private.
 "I visited as a secretary general of the People's New Party.
 It won't be a big diplomatic problem," said Shimoji, whose party is a small coalition partner of the ruling Democratic Party.